raghav-khanna/Facility-Location-India/Readme.md

 ---

 ## Purpose
-The motivation behind this repository and study is to compare of performance of (Vanilla) Clustering algorithm (K-means) and algorithms based on fairness notions for the same dataset.
+The motivation behind this repository and the analysis behind it, is to compare performance of (Vanilla) K-means Clustering algorithm and algorithms based on fairness notions for the same dataset.

 ---

 ## Problem Description

 #### The Facility-Location problem:
-This problem concerned with the optimal placement of facilities based on certain parameters like distance and ease of transportation.
+This problem is concerned with the optimal placement of facilities based on certain parameters like distance and ease of transportation.

 #### Dataset:
 Locate facilities all across India based on district-wise population density.
 As per 2011 Census, there are 640 Districts of India.